 Effective for the year ending June 30, 2020, the Fund will adopt GASB Statement No. 90, Majority Equity Interests-an amendment of GASB Statements No. 14 and No. 61, which defines a majority equity interest and specifies that a majority equity interest in a legally separate organization should be reported as an investment if a government's holding of the equity interest meets the definition of an investment.
-A majority equity interest that meets the definition of an investment should be measured using the equity method, unless it is held by a special-purpose government (including permanent and term endowments) or permanent fund.
+A majority equity interest that meets the definition of an investment should be measured using the equity method, unless it is held by a special-purpose government engaged only in fiduciary activities, a fiduciary fund, or an endowment (including permanent and term endowments) or permanent fund.
 Those governments and funds should measure the majority equity interest at fair value.
 The Commission does not expect a material impact on the Fund's financial statements as a result of adopting this statement.